swcarpentry/shell-novice/_episodes/02-filedir.md

 Typically, when you open a new command prompt you will be in your home directory to start.

+Sometimes it is also helpful to view the directory structure as a tree:
+.
+├── .bash_profile
+├── data_directory
+│   ├── data_file1.cvs
+│   ├── data_file2.txt
+│   └── data_file3.sql
+├── images
+│   ├── wolfman.jpg
+│   ├── Wolverine.gif
+│   └── software_fox.jpg
+├── program.exe
+└── readme.txt

+This structure can be viewed from any level, so if you run the tree command from home you are likely to get a very big tree.
+It is generally better to do this further down your directory structure.

 Now let's learn the command that will let us see the contents of our own filesystem.
 We can see what's in our home directory by running `ls`, which stands for "listing":